qzq92/LLM_Provider_Cloud_API_StatusDashboard/README.md

 ## Browser Requirements

-### Chrome Browser (Required for Gemini)
+### Chrome Browser (Required for Gemini, Alibaba Cloud, and Dify)
-The dashboard uses Chrome browser for scraping Google AI Studio status page.
-Chrome is required for Gemini status monitoring.
+The dashboard uses Chrome browser for scraping Google AI Studio, Alibaba Cloud, and Dify status pages.
+Chrome is required for Gemini, Alibaba Cloud, and Dify status monitoring.

 **Note**: The dashboard uses a singleton Chrome driver pattern to ensure only one browser instance runs at a time, even with async operations.